tanzir71/hubroute/SETUP.md

 If the login page loads but sign-in or public tracking fails with a startup error, recheck that `pdo_sqlite` and `sqlite3` are enabled and that `data/` is writable by PHP.

-If the app still fails, open `http://hubroute.ganges.quest/health.php`.
+If the app still fails and `health.php` is deployed, open `/health.php`.
 It checks PHP version, PDO SQLite, SQLite3, data-folder writability, and an actual SQLite write.

 ## Local Smoke Run